-As long as there’s been wine, there’s been wine writers.
+As long as there’s been wine, there’s been wine reviews.
 In Roman times, Pliny the Elder was very adept at identifying the best wines in the empire.
 A good review from the old guy could change a wine region’s destiny.
-Two thousand years later, not much has changed.
+But unfortunately, two thousand years later, not much has changed.

 In 1979, publisher and editor Marvin R. Shanken launched one of the most prominent and well-known wine publications.
-Wine Spectator annually reviews over 15,000 wines from around the world.
-In each of their fifteen issues. they review 400 and 1000 wines, focusing region by region.
+Wine Spectator annually reviews over 15,000 wines from around the world in their fifteen issues.
+In addition, they review 400 and 1000 wines, focusing region by region.
 The magazine also has a powerful mobile app that allows registered users to find reviews for thousands of wines, including points awarded.

 Robert Parker’s Wine Advocate

-Their is no more controversial –or popular– wine critic in the world than Robert Parker.
+There is no more controversial –or famous– wine critic than Robert Parker.
 First issued in 1978, his Wine Advocate publication reviews over 12,000 wines every year.
 Robert Parker’s point system has been adopted across the wine trade.
-It grades wines as extraordinary, outstanding, above average, average and below average.
-Based ont he UC Davis Scale, rating range from 50 (below average) to 100 (extraordinary).
+It grades wines as extraordinary, outstanding, above average, and below average.
+Based on the UC Davis Scale, the rating range from 50 (below average) to 100 (extraordinary).